 - Monthly cost of family group health insurance paid by Non-Custodial Parent

 - Amount of monthly child support paid by Custodial Parent for children from a prior relationship

 - Monthly cost of family group health insurance paid by Custodial Parent

 - Monthly cost of daycare paid for by Custodial Parent

-Call the Law firm of Abom & Kutulakis, L.L.P. today to schedule your free consultation with your family lawyer.
+Call the Law firm of Abom & Kutulakis, L.L.C. today to schedule a consultation with your family lawyer.